sct-pipeline/hagiwara-ms/README.md

 ## Data collection and organization

-The "Spine Generic" MRI acquisition protocol is available at [this link](https://osf.io/tt4z9/).
-Each site scanned six healthy subjects (3 men, 3 women), aged between 20 and 40 y.o.
-Note: there is a flexibility here, and if you wish to scan more than 6 subjects, you are welcome to.
-If your site is interested in participating in this publicly-available database, please contact Julien Cohen-Adad for details.

-### Data conversion: DICOM to BIDS

 To facilitate the collection, sharing and processing of data, we use the [BIDS standard](http://bids.neuroimaging.io/).
 An example of the data structure for one center is shown below:

 ~~~